tobohq/My-Pet/README.md

 # 🐶 Description
 This is a simple Virtual Pet Simulator where you take care of a pomeranian dog.
 The dog has four main needs: Hunger, Cleanliness, Sleep, and Fun.
 You can satisfy these needs by interacting with the dog using drag-and-drop objects, buttons, or by clicking directly on the dog.
+Progress saved automatically!

 # 🔄 Need Decay Timers:
 - **Hunger** decreases by 1 every **7.5 seconds**